 Location for ALL SERVICES Except 2nd Day of Rosh Hashanah: The Pacific School of Religion, 1798 Scenic Ave, Berkeley (conveniently located 7 blocks from the downtown central Berkeley stop of BART, one block north of U.C.
 Berkeley campus).
 (2nd Day of Rosh Hashanah at 951 Cragmont Ave.
 Berkeley).

 Beyt Tikkun's services are filled with spiritual highs, joyous moments, psychological and intellectual sophistication.
-They are a wonderful way to meet new people, become a part of a welcoming community, and connect to the richness of the Jewish tradition, its music, its history, its constantly evolving theology and new rituals, yet still doing all parts of the traditional prayers and rituals.
+They are a wonderful way to meet new people, become a part of a welcoming community, and connect to the richness of the Jewish tradition, its music, its history, its constantly evolving theology and new rituals, yet still doing most of the traditional prayers and rituals, sometimes in Hebrew, sometimes in English.
+Many people bring non-Jewish friends to show them what is so exciting about Judaism as done with seriousness and joy at Beyt Tikkun.